kamangir/blue-bracket/README.md

 [![image](images/marquee.jpg)](brackets)

-Here are [nine designs](designs) for this purpose.
+Here are [multiple designs](designs) for this purpose.
 Each yields a modern Linux machine that is connected to a camera and can run almost anything Python, TensorFlow, OpenCV, and much more.
 The motherboard is either a Raspberry Pi or a Jetson Nano.
 The rest of the hardware is picked accordingly.
 Click on the images to see more.

 | [![image](images/2x13x9-1.jpg)](designs/2x13x9.md) | [![image](images/blue-buggy-1.jpg)](designs/blue-buggy.md) | [![image](images/blue-buggy-2-1.jpg)](designs/blue-buggy-2.md) |
 | --- | --- | --- |